Senate, House agriculture committees in deal to avert milk price spike

 "If a new farm bill doesn't pass this Congress, we'll soon hold another mark-up and just keep working until one is enacted next year," said Stabenow, a Michigan Democrat.

-It would be the first time on record that Congress began drafting a farm bill during a two-year session and had to carry it into the following session, congressional researchers.
+It would be the first time on record that Congress began drafting a farm bill during a two-year session and had to carry it into the following session, congressional researchers said.
 Hearings on the new farm bill began April 21, 2010.

 While dairy producers generally support the so-called margin-protection program as the answer to high feed costs, processors and foodmakers oppose it.
 They say it is wrong-minded in its premise of curtailing production when prices are low, and it will destroy a healthy export market for dairy products.